-The Atlantic Sentinel is a transatlantic news, analysis and commentary website.
-We explain American politics to European readers and European politics to Americans.
+The Atlantic Sentinel explain American politics to Europeans and European politics to Americans.
 Our focus is on the big stories of the day.
-We don’t chase the headlines.
-We pay attention to trends and developments that could have a long-term impact.
+With contributors from Europe and North America, we are able to provide analysis and commentary that is transatlantic.

 Our stories are written by contributors from Europe and North America.